S4NKALP/README-Templates/README.md

 Offer information on how to use the project, including sample code, to help users make the most of it.

-## Contributing

-Explain the contribution guidelines and procedures for contributing to the project.

-## License

-Specify the project's license information here.

 ---

 To use this template, follow these steps: